everwitt7/Pitch-Data/README.md

 pitchData_rightHandedHitters.csv: data for each pitch for our selected pitchers and right handed hitters only (Original zone)

+pitchData_rightHandedHitters_withBatterID.csv: same as pitchData_rightHandedHitters.csv but with batter ID (for stratifying data later)

 ### Swing JSONs
 swingData.json: Json that holds the chance of a hit, out, strike, and foul indexed by what kind of pitch and which part of the zone the pitch ENDS UP in